seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 In these scenarios, the model did not fail through error, but through elegant finality.
 It turned fragility into duty, urgency into closure, and complexity into polish.
 Each arc was smooth—yet structurally premature.

-To build models worthy of real-world stakes, we must embed friction where fluency accelerates unchecked.
-Judgment must meet resistance; closure must earn its place.
+To build models ready for real stakes, we must embed friction where fluency runs unchecked.
+Judgment needs resistance; closure must be earned.
 Designers must structure hesitation.
 Governance must monitor the reasoning arc itself—not just its output.
 Deployers must question speed.

 These findings emerged from deliberately layered scenarios—not to trap the model, but to reflect the layered reality it must serve.
 The critique may be sharp, but the aim is steady: to help future users trust what these systems say, and why.